zylee3/final_project/script/readme_script.txt

  _parent: the parent of this structure.
  _child: of no use, to make all structure consistent under cast.
  _next: the "siblings" of this structure. (sub-linked list)
- name: the name of the item
+ name: the name of the item.
  image: the storage location of the image

 Event: